 All subject areas are eligible, although the CSC’s selection criteria give priority to applications that demonstrate the strongest relevance to development.

-You are requested to apply for a course of study at a UK university with which the CSC has a part funding agreement.
+You should apply to study at a UK university with which the CSC has a part funding agreement.
+Click here for a list of UK universities which have part funding agreements with the CSC

-Approximately 300 of these scholarships are awarded each year.
-The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to get a scholarship.
+The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to be awarded a scholarship.
 There are no quotas for scholarships for any individual country.
-Candidates nominated by national nominating agencies are in competition with those nominated by universities/university bodies, and the same standards will be applied to applications made through either channel.
+Candidates nominated by national nominating agencies are in competition with those nominated by other nominating bodies, and the same standards will be applied to applications made through either channel.

 Applications are considered according to the following selection criteria: